 Enter Russia.
 Just as it currently uses its reserves of natural gas to fund its national budget and maintain a level of influence over its European neighbors, the country will also use its vast future food surpluses to the same effect.
 The reason being that there will be a variety of alternatives to natural gas over the coming decades, but there won’t be many alternatives to industrial scale farming that requires large expanses of arable land.

-All this won’t happen overnight, of couse—especially after the power vacuum left behind by Putin’s fall in the early 2020s—but as farming conditions begin to worsen during the mid-to-late 2020s, what is left of the new Russia will slowly sell or lease off large swaths of undeveloped land to international farming corporations (Big Agri).
+All this won’t happen overnight, of couse—especially after the power vacuum left behind by Putin’s fall in the late 2020s—but as farming conditions begin to worsen during the late 2020s, what is left of the new Russia will slowly sell or lease off large swaths of undeveloped land to international farming corporations (Big Agri).
 The goal of this sell-off will be to attract billions of dollars of international investment to build out its agricultural infrastructure, thereby increasing Russia’s food surpluses and bargaining power over its neighbors for the coming decades.

 By the late 2040s, this plan will reap dividends.
 With so few countries exporting food, Russia will have near monopoly pricing power over the international food commodity markets.
 Russia will then use this newfound food export wealth to quickly modernize both its infrastructure and military, to guarantee loyalty from its former Soviet satellites, and to buy up depressed national assets from its regional neighbors.
 In doing so, Russia will regain its superpower status and ensure long-term political dominance over Europe and the Middle East, pushing the US to the geopolitical sidelines.
 However, Russia will continue to face a geopolitical challenge to the east.